Leiden University Centre for Digital Humanities

 Seminars and workshops

-DH/SN organizes biweekly seminars for students on a wide variety of topics.
-These range from visualization, to database management, to natural language processing.
+DH/SN has organized biweekly seminars in the past for students on a wide variety of topics.
+These ranged from visualization, to database management, to natural language processing.
 Typically, no reading material is mandatory in advance of a seminar.
 Instead, participating students are asked to provide examples of the topic at hand, either in their own research or which they have encountered elsewhere.
 These examples can range from the highly pragmatic and easy to pick up, to very advanced or theoretical.
 Thus, the seminars will offer insights into existing methods and will foster discussion on their advantages, disadvantages, and possible workarounds.
 Moreover, problems, or lacunae in skills, shared by the larger group can be identified and tackled together.
 In such cases, DH/SN aims to provide additional support by organizing workshops.
 These may be geared towards further in-depth discussion, or knowledge acquisition on a specific topic such as how to use particular software.

 In addition to the regular content of the seminars, DH/SN invites students to prepare presentations about their own research, for which time will be reserved in the seminars.
 Such presentations may provide insight into matters of methodology, and will provide valuable inspiration to peers engaging with similar material.
 Additionally, they form an opportunity for the presenter to get feedback, and explore possible alternative approaches.